-NOTE 17: Revenue by Product
+NOTE 18: Revenue by Product

 The Company has determined that it operates in one segment, the development and commercialization of pharmaceutical products, including controlledrelease therapeutic products based on its proprietary polymer based technology.
-The Company's Chief Operating Decision Maker is the CEO.
+The Company's Chief Operating Decision Maker is the Chief Executive Officer (the "CEO").
 The CEO reviews profit and loss information on a consolidated basis to assess performance and make overall operating decisions as well as resource allocations.
 All products are included in one segment because the Company's products have similar economic and other characteristics, including the nature of the products and production processes, type of customers, distribution methods and regulatory environment.

-The following table presents a summary of total revenues by these products:
+The following table presents a summary of total product sales by these products: